neondatabase/website/content/docs/introduction/about-billing.md

 <DetailIconCards>

-<a href="h/docs/introduction/billing-metrics" description="Find detailed descriptions of the metrics that make up your bill" icon="split-branch">Billing metrics</a>
+<a href="h/docs/introduction/billing" description="Find detailed descriptions of the metrics that make up your bill" icon="transactions">Billing metrics</a>

-<a href="h/docs/introduction/billing-rates" description="Reference table of billing rates per region" icon="split-branch">Billing rates</a>
+<a href="h/docs/introduction/billing-rates" description="Reference table of billing rates per region" icon="pricing">Billing rates</a>

 </DetailIconCards>